Eunsong/SpinDynamicsSimulator/README.md

     J2         -0.2     0.0     0.0     0.0    -0.2     0.0     0.0     0.0    -0.2

 Now, the only remaining part is to list all interaction pairs, and depending on whether they are nearest-neighbors or next-nearest-neighbors, put appropriate Hamiltonian type for each of them.
 Finding neighbors is an error-prone part especially for complicates systems.
-So we are going to use a python script *getBonds.py* in */src/misc/* directory to construct a list of neighbors.
+So we are going to use a python script *genbonds.py* in */src/misc/* directory to construct a list of neighbors.
 First, save above fields to *topol.top* file.
 Copy *genbonds.py* file to the current directory and type in the following command:

     python genbonds.py topol.top --rank 1 --search 2

 This will print out a list of nearest-neighbor(*i.e.* rank 1) pairs to your screen.
-Note that *--search* flag decides range of neighboring unit cells for searching nearest-neighbors.
+Note that *--search* flag is used to determine the range of neighboring unit cells for searching nearest-neighbors.
 For instance, if the search range is set to *1*, this means that the code will look for all the sites only in the neighboring unit cells along each direction.
 Default search range is *1*.
 For this system, default search range will miss some of the nearest-neighbor pairs.
 So we should explicitly set it to *2*.
 Then you should see the following in your screen:

        0            <i-1>1
        0                 3